 Aragon Court Glossary

-Below is a list of unique terms that you may encounter when using Aragon Court.
-You can learn more about these concepts and why they matter to you as an Aragon Court user by reading through the rest of the Aragon Court juror documentation.
+Find below a list of unique terms that you may encounter when using Aragon Court.
+You can learn more about these concepts and why they matter to you as an Aragon Court user by reading through the rest of the Aragon Court documentation.

 When someone disagrees with the preliminary ruling of a dispute, they can challenge the outcome and escalate the dispute to the next round of jury voting.
-Each appeal round brings in a larger and larger group of jurors until the fourth and final appeal round, when all active jurors are invited to vote on the final ruling.
+Each appeal round brings in a larger and larger group of guardians until the fourth and final appeal round, when all active guardians are invited to vote on the final ruling.

-A blockchain-based dispute resolution protocol that uses randomly selected jurors to resolve subjective disputes.
+A blockchain-based dispute resolution protocol that uses randomly selected guardians to resolve subjective disputes.

 Text, audio, video, and images put forth to make a case in favor of one of the possible dispute outcomes (Allow, Block, or Refuse to vote).